Barry Windsor-Smith: Career

 Windsor-Smith produced his first published work in 1967 and 1968 – single page "Powerhouse Pinups" of Marvel Comics characters for Terrific and Fantastic comics, titles published by Odhams Press that included licensed Marvel Comics reprints for the UK market.
 Following this, he flew to the U.S. in summer 1968 with fellow artist Steve Parkhouse for meetings at Marvel in New York.
 "I sent material first, and based solely upon a pleasant return note from Stan [Lee]'s assistant Linda Fite, my pal and me were at Marvel's doorstep in the blink of an eye."
 Largely due to his Jack Kirbyesque style, Marvel Comics Editor Stan Lee gave him the job of drawing both the cover and story of X-Men No. 53 (cover-dated Feb.
 1969), credited to Barry Smith as he was then known.
 He drew Marvel's Daredevil #50–52 (March–May 1969), a Western short story, "Half Breed" (probably the story "Outcast" eventually published in Western Gunfighters No. 4, Feb.
 1971), and issue #12 of Nick Fury, Agent of S.H.I.E.L.D.
 (May 1969), both scripted by Parkhouse.
 Windsor-Smith later called his early art "amateur and klutzy" and a "less than skillful" Kirby imitation, but Stan Lee liked it enough to give him more work.

-Despite this, Roy Thomas assigned him issues No. 66 and No. 67 of The Avengers (July–Aug.
+Despite this, Roy Thomas assigned him issues No. 66 and No. 67 of Avengers (July–Aug.
 1969) after he had returned to the UK.
 These stories introduced the fictitious indestructible metal alloy adamantium.
 He continued to work at a distance for Marvel, providing the art for a number of stories in the horror anthology titles Tower of Shadows and Chamber of Darkness.
 Thomas, a long-time fan of Robert E. Howard's 1930 pulp-fiction character Conan the Barbarian, had Windsor-Smith provide art for a sword and sorcery story, "Starr the Slayer", in Chamber of Darkness No. 4 (April 1970).
 Soon afterwards, Thomas offered Windsor-Smith the job as penciller for Marvel's adaptation of Conan, starting with Conan the Barbarian No. 1 (Oct.
 1970).
 In 1971, Windsor-Smith moved to the United States, having been granted a work permit.
 Comics historian Les Daniels noted that Windsor-Smith's "initial efforts were slightly sketchy, but his technique progressed by leaps and bounds.
 Within a few months he had achieved a style never seen in comics before."